-The 6th European Conference on Sustainable Urban Mobility Plans will be held on Monday 17 and Tuesday 18 June 2019 in Groningen, The Netherlands.
-The focus of the conference is on providing support to sustainable and active cities within the SUMP context, i.e. how to make cities more walkable and cycle-friendly.
+The 6th European Conference on Sustainable Urban Mobility Plans took place on Monday 17 and Tuesday 18 June 2019 in Groningen, The Netherlands.
+The focus of the conference was on providing support to sustainable and active cities within the SUMP context, i.e. how to make cities more walkable and cycle-friendly.

 Revision of the SUMP Guidelines

 Updated SUMP guidelines were presented for review by the SUMP community.
 Since their launch in 2013, the guidelines have become the main reference for the development of Sustainable Urban Mobility Plans and have been adopted widely across Europe.
 The Guidelines were updated to reflect recent trends in mobility, technology and society.
 At various sessions with different formats, participants provided their comments and feedback on the draft updated guidelines and gave their views on long-term planning for sustainable urban mobility.
 Conference attendees and all interested parties have the opportunity to provide feedback online via the following link until 9 July 2019.

 Have you attended the conference?
 Please take just a couple of minutes to fill out our conference evaluation survey.

 - Jose Viegas, University of Lisbon - "Towards the next cycle of SUMPs: preparation, delivery, learning"

 - Siegfried Rupprecht, Rupprecht Consult - "Guidelines for Sustainable Urban Mobility Planning – The second edition"

 - Henk Snapper, University Medical Centre Groningen - "Public health and mobility"